 Have you been wondering where to get Invisalign in Houston Texas?
 We offer this service as well.
 If you need a virtually invisible orthodontic system and want to ensure that it is as safe and effective as possible, schedule a consultation to discuss Invisalign with the Zara Dental team.

 At Zara Dental, your oral health is our top priority.
 We want you to have a dazzling, confident smile, along with an accurate bite and proper jaw alignment.
 Whether you choose Invisalign or braces, we offer affordable treatments with proper oversight every step of the way.
 We are open seven days a week, with evening appointments available.
 Our team gladly welcomes insurance, including Medicaid and Texas Chip.
-Contact our team today at 713-766-1122 to schedule your complimentary dental consultation, and see what makes Zara Dental the right choice for your orthodontic needs.
+Contact our team today at 713-766-1122 to schedule your complimentary dental consultation, and see what makes Zara Dental in Houston, Texas, the right choice for your orthodontic needs.